KDE/kdeconnect-android/src/org/kde/kdeconnect/Plugins/README.txt

-Writing a plugin for KDE Connect
+Writing a plugin for PhoneBoard
 =================================

 For Android (this project):